FriendFX/android-audioswitch/README.md

 ### Building/Installing/Running

 The included Makefile lets you `make android_run` which builds and install it on the device as well as starting the app.
-If you don't have a device or just want to build, use `make build`.
+If you don't have a device or just want to build, use `make android_build`.

 ## Credits